 Be nice.
 Or else.

-Creator at Sidebar Joined about 4 years ago via an invitation from Allan G. Sacha has invited Jeff Escalante, Adam Howell, Moiz Syed, Kevin Suttle, Alex Boerstler and 2 others, Apurv Ray, Christian Blavier
+Creator at Sidebar Joined over 4 years ago via an invitation from Allan G. Sacha has invited Jeff Escalante, Adam Howell, Moiz Syed, Kevin Suttle, Alex Boerstler and 2 others, Apurv Ray, Christian Blavier

 Your next client, after seeing this: "So here's the list of icons we need for the UI.
 I think you should easily be able to do them by tomorrow?
 There's only 50 of them after all"…

 Looks like a handy tool, but I also love the landing page.
 It's always hard to know how to approach these super-simple one-page sites, but this nails it in my opinion.

 However, I always find on DN that no matter what the content is, someone will always find something to complain about